endocode/rkt/Documentation/devel/on-disk-format.md

 ==============

-The data directory is normally `/var/lib/rkt` but rkt can be requested to use another directory via the `--dir` command line argument.
+The data directory is normally `/var/lib/rkt` but rkt can be requested to use another directory via the `--data` command line argument.

 #### CAS database